ashu305/Assignment-Checker-Backend/README.md

 # Assignment-Checker-Backend

-Backend of the Assignment Checker Web application
+This is the Backend part of the Full Stack Assignment checker web application using react, node, express and MySql

 # use npm run dev